tycrek-archive/2queue2timer/README.md

 - This probably won't work in Fullscreen.
 Start the game in windowed, then just go fullscreen after it joins the queue.
 - Right now it only works for times during the current day.
 For example, if the current time is 10:00 PM, you can't set it to join at 1:00 AM the next day.
 - Turn off auto sleep or auto lock on your PC

+## Why is the code so shit

+I don't use Go very often.
+If you got a problem then open a PR lol